Heart Health for Kids: Exercise & Nutrition

 - Get the whole family involved!
 Exercise with your children and encourage them to participate

-- Make sure children are adequately hydrate before, during and after exercise
+- Make sure children are adequately hydrated before, during and after exercise

 - Wear gym shoes and appropriate clothing for exercise

 - Check out local park districts or activities at school for physical activity programs

 - If your child has a cardiac health history, check with your pediatrician prior to starting an exercise program